 Now some 56 years later, probably not even Doc himself could have envisioned how things would grow.
 The business now has a name—the West Liberty Veterinary Clinic—and employs five full-time vets, 12 support staff and eight part-time workers.

 On a typical day, the clinic will care for 125 to 150 animals.
 Approximately 75 percent of those patients are small animals (dogs, cats, etc.) while the other 25 percent are large animals, primarily with farm visits—such as a recent trip to work 100 head of cattle or care for an ailing horse.

 Dr. David Fugate (94) is a proud graduate of Morehead State University and the Auburn University School of Veterinary Medicine.
 He’s spent the last 21 years as a full-time veterinarian at the clinic and says MSU’s impact on his profession is immeasurable.

 “When I went to Auburn, the dean of students told me that Morehead State had the best pre-veterinary program in the country.
 He said the best students that went to Auburn University came from Morehead State.

-Fugate’s colleague, Dr. Ralph Adams (96), also made his way from Morehead State to Auburn and has been practicing for 16 years.
+Fugate’s colleague, Dr. Ralph Adams (96), also made his way from Morehead State to Tuskegee University and has been practicing for 16 years.
 He maintains close ties with his alma mater, specifically Dr. Phil Prater, a professor of veterinary technology.